-The language used in academic texts influences in the development of the academic linguistic repertoires of bilingual and multilingual learners.
-Multilingual students require content material that is appropriate to their grade level (Reyes & Kleyn, 2010) and in languages they can comprehend.
-Bilingual teachers should have skill in examining text discourse, specifically in text organization, syntactic and morphological structure, linguistic functions (Brisk, Kaveh, Scialoia, & Timothy, 2015; García, 2005; Gee, 2012; Palincsar & Schleppegrell, 2014) and language competences needed to navigate text (Brisk & Harrington, 2000; Council of Europe, 2001) written in different languages.
+Valdes (2004) contends that bilingual educators, as professionals, should understand the link between bilingualism and the participation and access of immigrant students in academic life (p.
+10).
+To achieve this, they should contest the marginalization of immigrant students and offer support in their acquisition and use of academic discourse.
+In addition, bilingual teachers should have skill in examining text discourse, specifically in text organization, syntactic and morphological structure, linguistic functions (Brisk, Kaveh, Scialoia, & Timothy, 2015; García, 2005; Gee, 2012; Palincsar & Schleppedrell, 2014) and language competences needed to navigate text (Brisk & Harrington, 2000; Council of Europe, 2001) written in different languages.

-Since bilingual education must incorporate texts written in different scripts, teachers should be aware of the similarities and differences across the scripts used to learn in the bilingual classroom.
+Since bilingual education must incorporate texts written in different scripts. teachers should be aware of the similarities and differences across the scripts used to learn in the bilingual classroom.
 Scholars argue that bilingual teachers should become familiar with the different scripts and languages so that these may be integrated strategically into instruction of content, oracy, and literacy.
 For this purpose, García (2009) provides a helpful categorization of types of scripts and languages based on the work of Coulmas (2003) and Rogers (2005).
 To assist teachers in contrastive analysis of languages, Shatz & Wilkinson (2013) present charts comparing eight languages to English along 22 language features.